The structure of the tooth determines the colour.

 Bleaching is one of the most effective and conservative ways that we can improve our smile.

-If you are interested is visiting Dr. Downing’s office for a Free Smile Assessment, click the link below and start your journey to a new smile!
+If you are interested is visiting Dr. Downing’s office for a Free Smile Assessment, click the link below and start your journey to a new, brighter smile!